ContinuousEngineeringProject/ContinuousEngineeringPlatform/.github/ISSUE_TEMPLATE.md

-NAMING YOUR ISSUE: Please prefix your issue with the name of the sub-project e.g. `event-protocol: Schemas out of date`.
-This makes it easier to get some context when reading the names of issues

 These sections are meant as guidance for you, to help you give the kind of information we'll need to help with your issue.
 If a section  doesn't seem to fit, just skip it.

 In general: Please provide as much information as you can to help us solving your problem